nathancarter/gap-pkg-groupexplorer/to-do-list.md

 a convenience function to call that will illustrate the data in the nicest way.

-Easy extensions of existing features:

- * Showing normalizers: highlight $H$ and all of its cosets that sit within $N_G(H)$ as a partition (leaving everything outside the normalizer unhighlighted)

 Somewhat easy extension of existing features:

  * Support ordering the group's elements in a multiplication table.